mingyu-hkustgz/mingyu-hkustgz.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
-* M.S. in Jekyll, GitHub University, 2014
+* Ph.D in Data Science and Analytics, The Hong Kong University of Science and Technology (Guangzhou), 2026 (expected)
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Computer Science (Honor Program), Tianjin University, 2022

 Work experience
 ======